The member has not specified any exchange dates

 To the east Rotterdam is only 35 km away, a bustling city built on both sides of the river Maas.
 You'll find musea, theaters, restaurants, shops for everyone's tast there.

 It also has the largest harbour of Europe, outside the city to the west, made accessible by car, bike, boat and on foot: really interesting for tourists.
 Where the river ends into the North Sea is the Maasvlakte (in fact two of them), new land made in the sea; it was a wonder to see this happen.
-There are good beaches there and the very interesting Futureland infocentre makes this area accessible even over water.
+There are good beaches there and through the very interesting Futureland infocentre you can visit the working harbour over land and water.

 On the road north to Amsterdam (60 km) you'll pass the historical cities of Delft (famous e.g. for it's blue pottery), The Hague (Netherland's seat of governement and the International Court of Justice), Leiden (our oldest university city) and the Keukenhof (famous park of flowering bulbs).

 To the south is Belgium, but first you'll get to the province of Zeeland, consisting of large islands connected by the dikes of the Delta Works.
 There are many good sandy beaches there and it's great to cycle along the green and grab an icecream or a meal of seafood in one of the pitoresque towns.